Macquarie Technology Group secures AU$200M financing from National Reconstruction Fund Corporation for digital infrastructure and cybersecurity

 Counterparts (2)

-- Financing structured as a delayed-draw facility for perpetual, callable, subordinated, unsecured, non-convertible securities.
+- Financing structured as perpetual, callable, subordinated, unsecured, non-convertible securities.

 Source Intelligence